 Family members who provide care for their loved ones carry a heavy burden, even though such burden may be filled with love.
-As the disease progresses, individuals most often require 24-hour care.
-This constant care takes its toll on caregivers.
+As the disease progresses, individuals with Alzheimer's most often require 24 hour care.
+This constant care takes its toll on Alzheimer's caregivers.